Paul Newman's daughters are suing the late actor's charitable foundation - ExBulletin

 Paul Newman’s daughters are suing the late actor’s charitable foundation

-HARTFORD, Conn.
-(AP) A new lawsuit has revealed a deep rift between two of Paul Newman’s daughters and the late actor’s charitable foundation funded by profits from the Newman’s Own food and drink line.
+HARTFORD, Connecticut — A new lawsuit has revealed a deep rift between two of Paul Newman’s daughters and the late actor’s charitable foundation funded by profits from the Newman’s Own food and drink line.

-The daughters, Susan Kendall Newman and Nell Newman, allege that Newman’s Own Foundation improperly reduced its required contributions to their own charities from $400,000 each per year to $200,000 each per year.
+The daughters, Susan Kendall Newman and Nell Newman, claim their own charities are supposed to receive $400,000 a year from the Newmans Own Foundation under a mandate from their father, but the foundation has cut those payments in half in recent years. years.

 They filed a lawsuit Tuesday in state court in Stamford, Conn., seeking $1.6 million in damages to be paid to their foundations for charitable donations.